 Today this historic seaside community is clearly defined by its dark past, the infamous Salem Witch Trials.
 Many believe this gruesome time in history has made the city a haven for evil spirits, sorcery and black magic.
 Brace yourself as we journey to one notable place in the city of witches.

 Every year more than a million tourists visit Salem to experience witchcraft and sorcery firsthand.
 And their first stop is in the center of town on Liberty Street.
-There you will find 20 rough granite slab benches chiseled from a low stone wall surrounding an area adjoining the Old Burying Point.
-The benches are inscribed with the name of the accused and the means and date of execution.
+There you will find 20 chiseled and rough granite slab benches.
+Each bench has the names of the accused along with means of death and date of execution.
 Each bench is a somber shrine to those who lost their lives in one of America’s darkest chapters.

 This is the Salem Witch Trial Memorial, but the souls honored here are restless.
 Some have claimed to see a bright light that turns into a woman spirit – believed to be that of Martha Corey.
-The origin of this agitated entity goes all the way back to the Salem Witch Trials themselves.
+The origin of this agitated entity stems from the Salem Witch Trials themselves.